-Like the others, Harlech Castle went up astoundingly quickly for the age, completed in just seven years under the direction of Master James of St George.
-Constructed to a compact design of walls within walls to perfectly fit its restricted space, it was this fortress that was to be the reward bestowed by Edward on his master mason for all his hard work.
-The king made him constable in 1290, where he and his wife lived in the comfortable accommodation of the spectacular gatehouse for several years until his retirement.
+Like the others, Harlech Castle went up astoundingly quickly for the time, completed in just seven years under the direction of Master James of St George.
+Constructed to a compact design of walls within walls to perfectly fit its restricted space, it was this fortress that was to be the reward bestowed on Edward’s master mason for all his hard work.
+The king made Master James constable in 1290, and the chief mason and his wife lived in the comfortable accommodation of the spectacular gatehouse for several years until his retirement.

-Whether age or complacency had weakened the castle’s ability to defend itself, or whether the Welsh had become more adept at rising up against English rule, it was in 1404 that Harlech was put to the ultimate test by a new uprising led by the charismatic Owain Glyn Dwr.
+Whether age or complacency had weakened the castle’s ability to defend itself, or whether the Welsh had become more adept at rising up against English rule, it was in 1404 that Harlech was put to the ultimate test by a new insurgency led by the charismatic Owain Glyndŵr.
 The mighty fortress put up a good fight, despite being armed only with minimal military equipment at the time.
 An inventory taken the previous year lists just three shields, eight helmets, six lances (four of which were missing tips), ten pairs of gloves, four guns and some iron and lead.
-After a long siege, Harlech finally fell to the Welsh at the end of the year, and according to tradition, it was here that Owain Glyn Dwr, in the presence of his Scottish, French and Spanish allies, was formally crowned Prince of Wales.
+After a long siege, Harlech finally fell to the Welsh and according to tradition, it was here that Owain Glyndŵr, in the presence of his Scottish, French and Spanish allies, was formally crowned Prince of Wales.
 After this, Harlech became his royal court and his family home, and he held a parliament there in 1405.
-However, his fortunes weren’t to last very long, and in 1408 the English were back.
+However, his fortunes weren’t to last, and in 1408 the English were back.

 This time, the castle was caught in a tug of war between two sides of the same English royal family, the Yorkists and the Lancastrians.
 In the summer of 1460, Margaret of Angou, wife to the mentally incapacitated Lancastrian king Henry VI, took refuge at the castle.
-As a major protagonist in the fight, Margaret led armies and recruited French support on behalf of her husband, and Harlech was the last Lancastrian stronghold in Wales.
-But in 1468, the Yorkist king Edward IV ordered its capture.
+As a major protagonist in the fight, Margaret led armies and recruited French support on behalf of her husband.
+Harlech became the last Lancastrian stronghold in Wales, but in 1468 the Yorkist king Edward IV ordered its recapture.

-In a fierce attack, the Yorkist Lord William Herbert of Raglan raised a force of over 7000 men (some estimates say 10,000) and converged on Harlech in July.
+The Yorkist Lord William Herbert of Raglan raised a force of over 7000 men (some estimates say 10,000), and marched on Harlech in July to begin a fierce attack.
 The siege was described in detail by the Welsh poet, Hywel Dafi, who described Lancastrian supporters inside being “shattered by the sound of guns” with “seven thousand men shooting in every port, their bows made from every yew tree”.
-Against this formidable attack, resistance became futile, and on 14th August, after less than a month, the castle was surrendered, with only 50 prisoners taken.
+Resistance to this formidable strike became futile, and on 14th August, after less than a month, the castle was surrendered with only 50 prisoners taken.
 It was this siege that is said to have inspired the legendary song Men of Harlech.

-Despite its war wounds and its pile of spent ammunition, Harlech looks remarkably good for its turbulent history, being fought over and occupied by both sides over centuries of wars.
-But now, in its peaceful state it was a pleasure to be able to wander around its walls, admire the framing mountains and gaze down from the battlements at the sea that once lapped at the crags beneath it’s feet.
-But now it’s time to pick up on Edward’s story after we left him at Conwy, and the final chapter of these epic and fateful Welsh wars…
+Despite its war wounds and the pile of spent ammunition, Harlech looks remarkably good for its turbulent past, being fought over and occupied by both sides over centuries of conflict.
+But now, in its peaceful state it was a pleasure to wander around the walls, admire the framing mountains and gaze out from the battlements towards the sea that once lapped at the crags beneath its feet.
+But now it’s time to pick up on Edward’s story after we left him at Conwy, and enter the final chapter of these epic and fateful Welsh wars…

 Episode 8: Fixing the Weak Link in the ‘Iron Ring’